 Welcome!

-This platform aims to provide accurate information on Danish fisheries with bottom-towed gears, to support science-based management of the Danish waters.
-It shows the spatial distribution and intensity of all bottom-towed gears used by Danish fishermen and provides quantitative fishing pressure indicators as advised by the International Council for the Exploration of the Sea (ICES).
-Using the tab 'Map' you can select your ICES area(s), year(s), and fishing gear(s) of interest, for which the spatial distribution is shown in a map, and the fishing pressure indicators are given in a table.
+Using the tab 'Map' you can select your ICES area(s), year, and fishing gear(s) of interest, for which the spatial distribution is shown in a map, and the fishing pressure indicators are given in a table.
 Under the tab 'Areas of interest', special attention is given to Natura-2000 areas and off-shore wind farms.
 Explanations of the outputs, how these are estimated, and the specifications of the different fishing gears are summarized in the 'Information' menu.

 This page is currently under development and subject to frequent updates.